 FDX tags can be made very small and thin due to their simple construction of a coil, ferrite rod and a chip.
 Very small tags have short a read range and so are primarily used for proximity or hand scanning.

 FDX uses Amplitude Shift Keying (AM) and is susceptible to atmospheric noise which limits antenna sizes.
-FDX antennas in water must have an air gap around the wire that is held rigid to prevent movement due to vibration.
+FDX antennas in water usually require an air gap around the wire that is held rigid to prevent movement due to vibration.
 Antennas are installed in large diameter plastic pipe or tubing for this purpose.

 Using Both FDX and HDX